2i2c-org/infrastructure/docs/howto/features/cloud-access.md

    Currently running users might have to restart their pods for the change to take effect.

-## Granting access to cloud buckets in other accounts
+## Granting access to cloud buckets in other cloud accounts / projects

 Sometimes, users on a hub we manage need access to a storage bucket managed by an external third party - often a different research